cscosu/buckeyectf-2021/crypto/README.md

 ### Solution

 This is the same setup as Key exchange 2, except now the group is Curve25519.
-The solution is to do a small subgroup attack:
+Since the order of the group has a small factor of 8, we can do a small subgroup attack again:

 ```python
 # Pick a generator G